gotchas : Java Glossary

 2. Should the implementation of method clone() from interface Cloneable be thread safe or not?

-3. A rule of thumb is: never assume that JDK objects are thread safe.
-Do not think, "Oh, I bet I can guess the implementation, and it must be thread safe."
-For example, java.util.SimpleDateFormat is not thread safe, so things like this will cause strange formatting errors in multithreaded programs:
+3. A rule of thumb is: never assume that JDK (Java Development Kit) objects are thread safe.
+Do not think, "Oh, I bet I can guess the implementation and it must be thread safe."
+For example, java.util.SimpleDateFormat is not thread safe, so things like this will cause strange formatting errors

 5. java.util.Hashtable and java.util.Vector are two examples of JDK objects whose every method is synchronized.
 This imposes a large runtime cost on applications that iterate over these structures.
 When you are not using threads, prefer java.util.HashMap and java.util.ArrayList respectively.
-If you are using JDK 1.1, it may pay to cannibalise the Hashtable code and remove the synchronisation.
+If you are using Java version 1.6 or later, it may pay to cannibalise the Hashtable code and remove the synchronisation.

 7. Thread scheduling is not guaranteed to be round-robin.
-A task may totally hog the cpu at the expense of threads of the same priority.
+A task may totally hog the CPU (Central Processing Unit) at the expense of threads of the same priority.
 You can use Thread.yield() to have a conscience.
 You can use Thread.setPriority(Thread.NORM_PRIORITY-1) to lower a thread’s priority.
 In Applets you need security clearance to even lower thread priority.

 BigDecimal provides for immutable arbitrary-precision signed decimal numbers.
 A BigDecimal consists of an arbitrary precision integer unscaled value (a BigInteger 2-two’s complement variable length array of bytes) and a non-negative 32-bit integer scale, which represents the number of digits to the right of the decimal point.

 BigDecimal is a travesty and deserves raspberries just like Date.
-Briefly, it slow, difficult to use, uses native methods, and it quietly drops off significant digits during conversion.
+Briefly, it is slow, it is difficult to use, it uses native methods and it quietly drops off significant digits during conversion.

-Fortunately, IBM has made available its proposed replacement for Sun’s class, which is 23 times faster, smaller, uses no native methods, and implements standard ANSI X3.274 floating arithmetic.
+Fortunately, IBM has made available its proposed replacement for Oracle’s class, which is 23 times faster, smaller, uses no native methods and implements standard ANSI (American National Standards Institute) X3.274 floating arithmetic.
 For the spec see: IBM’s Decimal Arithmetic For Java and AlphaWorks.
 Dirk Bosmans has implemented the IBM spec as ArciMath.
 Another implementation is PSPDec.

 java.awt.Graphics.drawRect